 Ever tried driving a car without gas?
 How about cooking without heat?
 Doesn’t work, right?
 Without power to fuel them, they’re impossible.

 Uncertainty is bad for business.
 Few people thrive when they are feeling nervous and insecure.
 Most of us work best when we have a clear picture of where our organization is heading and what we need to do to contribute.

 Extreme weather events are becoming commonplace across the world.

-Floods, hurricanes and snowstorms inflict serious damage to lives and property.
+Floods, hurricanes, snowstorms, Earth quakes and other natural events inflict serious damage to lives and property.